codefellows-seattle-javascript-401d14/lab-13-14-mongo-express/README.md

 * This project builds an http server and utilizes mongo and mongoose as a database.

 ## Usage
 * To use this program you must first open a shell window.
-Within the shell window
+Within the shell window, you initiate the mongodb by typing the command `mongod --dbpath ./db`, after that, you must open a new terminal window and then type the command `mongo` and start the server with node, and from there you should be able create http request, such as GET, SET, and DELETE.